Diversifying Study Abroad Travel Scholarship

 - Have the motivation and potential to make a positive contribution to the University

-Global Education Office (GEO) scholarship recipients are required to complete a #MasonAbroad Stories interview upon the completion of their program as well as one additional activity.
-This can include writing a blog post or reflection, sharing photographs, assisting with on-campus events and activities, speaking to future program participants via email, making a video, or another activity of your choice.
+- Participate in one GEO activity determined in consultation with GEO staff.
+This can include writing a blog post or reflection, sharing photographs, assisting with on-campus events and activities, speaking to future program participants via email, or another activity of the student’s choice.

 For questions or additional information, please contact GEO Staff at email@example.com